orjangj/cookbook/security/secure_boot.md

 The number of stages required to complete the boot process depends on the processor.
-On microcontrollers, the Boot ROM itself is capable of starting the main application reciding in internal flash.
+On microcontrollers, the Boot ROM itself is capable of starting the main application residing in internal flash.
 However, a separate bootloader is usually required to support updating the main application.
-On an application processor capable of running embedded Linux, a so-called Secondary Program Loader (SPL) that fits into On-Chip RAM (OCRAM) is required to initialize external RAM before loading and executing the OS loader.
+On an application processor capable of running embedded Linux, a so-called Secondary Program Loader (SPL) that fits into On-Chip RAM (OCRAM) is required to initialize external RAM before loading and executing the OS loader (i.e. U-Boot).
 The OS loader will then take care of loading the Linux kernel and its data (i.e. devicetree and ramdisk).